robomarvin1501/HACK-CPU-emulator/README.md

 generally linked to the age of the emulator's code.
 The new web emulators were a non-functional mess when I tried to use them.
 This will hopefully provide a reasonable substitute when it is done.

-Currently most basic functionality is complete, in that the emulator can read ASM code, and run it.
+Currently most basic functionality is complete, if untested, in that the emulator can read ASM code, and run it.
 However, there is currently no GUI, no testing, and no debugging capabilities.
 These will be added with time.
 Also, there are some speed optimisations to be done.